 We are delighted to conduct baptisms for adults and children who, after proper preparation, decide it is right for them or their children.
 Most baptisms are for people who either live in the parish or who are regular worshippers with us (or both).
 Ideally people who live locally or intend to make St Margaret's their home church.
 If you live a long way away, we encourage you first to give proper consideration to using your local church.

 What is involved for infant baptism?

-Choosing Godparents for your child is exciting and a lovely way of drawing special friends into your family.
+Godparents are really important.
+It’s a lovely way of drawing special friends into your family.
+Choosing them is one of the biggest decisions you will make.
 Godparents also make the promises and decisions in the service and receive a certificate to confirm their new role!
-Please note that your chosen Godparents need to have been baptised themselves before your child’s baptism.

 What if we decide we can't make the promises?

-is the first point of contact for all queries.
-You are also welcome to chat with clergy and other church leaders when you come to the church for services.
+For more information, please contact our Parish Administrator.
+You are also welcome to chat with clergy or other church leaders when you come to worship at church.